+You are covered by the life insurance policy even if you do not return the card.
 “American Income Life Insurance Company is a 100% Union Insurance Company.
 We provide a group Accidental Death and Dismemberment Benefit for all members of your Local at no cost.
 The union will be sending a letter to all members and enclosed with the letter is a response card with which the members can designate their beneficiary intent.
 All members who return the card will be contacted by an American Income Life representative for delivery of their no cost benefits and members will have the option on a voluntary basis to purchase additional supplemental insurance benefits.”
 OR EMAIL www.ailife.com/benefits/sgjjg.

 Washington State Labor Council

 Posted On: Feb 14, 2018

 Welcome to the members only section of the WSCFF website.